 This 41-acre (17- hectare) farm, just outside Stroud, was purchased by the community through the Biodynamic Land Trust in November 2015.
 Previously known as Lot 3, Hammonds Farm, the community renamed it Oakbrook Community Farm, inspired by the land’s beautiful spring-sourced, oak-lined brook.
 The farm is Demeter certified organic and in conversion to biodynamic.

-The recently established Oakbrook Community Benefit Society (OCBS) signed a 99-year lease with the Land Trust in April 2020.
+The recently established Oakbrook Community Benefit Society (OCBS) signed a 100-year lease with the Land Trust in April 2020.
 OCBS is developing the farm infrastructure and raised £125,000 from a pioneer share offer.
 The funds will be used for tracks, fences and a barn.
-The share offer is still open.
 See the OCBS website for more information.

 The farm is currently home to a cluster of farm enterprises.